 Plagued by intrusive thoughts of suicide, my brain seemed determined to kill me.

 Major Depression (major depressive disorder or clinical depression) is a common but serious mood disorder.
 It causes severe symptoms that affect how you feel, think, and handle daily activities, such as sleeping, eating, or working.
-To be diagnosed with depression, the symptoms must be present for at least two weeks.National Institute on Mental Health
+To be diagnosed with major depression, the symptoms must be present for at least two weeks.National Institute on Mental Health

 Sometimes, when I stop to think about it, I cannot believe I am still alive.
-Those who suffer from clinical depression account for 60% of all suicides in the United States.
+Those who suffer from major depression account for 60% of all suicides in the United States.
 We don’t talk much about the lethality of mental illness but make no mistake — it can kill you dead.

 I’m in one of the highest risk groups there is.
 I’m white, early 40’s, college-educated, and a gun owner.
-With a storied history of severe depression.
+With a storied history of major depression.
 An Actuary once will told me that the chances that I’d end up killing myself were high.

 I came close many times.
 My depression was severe, and my social supports limited, and of course there was easy access to a gun.
 It would have been over in a millisecond.